derpen/badappleascii/README.md

 # BadApple on ASCII

+Convert a video to ASCII.
+Currenly only works on grayscaled video.

-Running the bad apple on the terminal as ascii characters.
+The examples run [bad apple](https://www.youtube.com/watch?v=FtutLA63Cp8) on the terminal as ascii characters.

-It's Terrible.
+It's Terrible, but it works.

 # Usage